RaeannW/RaeannW/README.md

 ---

 ### 👩🏻‍💻 About Me:
-I am a graphic designer based in St. Louis, MO.
-I'm interested in pursuing front-end developement opportunities where I can combine my creative and technical skillset.
+I'm a front-end developer and designer located right outside of St. Louis, MO.
+I'm currently a React Developer Intern at Ascension.

-- 🌱 I'm currently learning React through Scrimba's Learn React course
+- 🌱 I'm currently learning React
+- 🌸 Also learning how to import my own 3D models into Spline to create interactive, 3D apps and landing pages
 - 📫 How to reach me: rae@raeanncreativedesign.com
 - ✨ Pronouns: she/her